- Email Communication

 Arrive at the career fair ready for war.
 Bring a portfolio with copies of your resume, a list of references, and samples of your best work.
 Make sure to also bring pens, a notepad, and business cards with your name, your email address, and your cell phone number.

 If you want to be extra prepared, you can even tailor your resume for each of the major companies you want to impress.
 This step can be time-consuming, but if you think you’ve found a few potential dream jobs, it’s worth the effort.

 Just make sure you organize your materials ahead of time so that each company receives the correct (optimized) resume you wanted them to get.

 Even though job fair interviews tend to be pretty short, it’s always good to be prepared to discuss your portfolio with recruiters.

-You wouldn’t show up to a job interview clueless about the company or the position (or maybe you would — if so, you need some serious help).
-Treat the career fair like an interview and do research before you go in.
+You wouldn’t show up to a job interview clueless about the company or the position.
+Treat the career fair like a series of informal interviews and do research before you go in.

 Many career fairs have information about the participating companies on their website.
 Research the companies that will be there and narrow down a list of the companies that you’d like to work for.